bartificer/programming-by-stealth/docs/pbs43.md

 Over the next few instalments we’re going to refactor our cellular automaton prototypes into ES6 classes.
 As a first step, the challenge for this week is to refactor the prototypes so they use `let` and/or `const` as appropriate.

-It’s very easy to accidentally break code while refactoring, that’s where the test suite we’ve been building up concurrently with the code comes in.
-Be sure to test your refactored code as you go, that way you should be able to avoid introducing new bugs.
+It’s very easy to accidentally break code while refactoring.
+That’s where the test suite we’ve been building up concurrently with the code comes in.
+Be sure to test your refactored code as you go; that way you should be able to avoid introducing new bugs.

 ## Final Thoughts

-While the change from var to let and const is significant, it’s just the beginning of our journey into the joys of ES6.
+While the change from `var` to `let` and `const` is significant, it’s just the beginning of our journey into the joys of ES6.
 In the next instalment we’ll learn about new types of loops, and about default values for function arguments.